-Both of these are capabilities being considered for future development.
+Both of these are capabilities being targeted for future development.

 Why is there a column titled “Resource”?
 Why isn’t it “Coach”?

 The development page is designed to hold sessions like mentoring, learning, self-study, and quizzes in the future.
 So this column has a more general header in anticipation of these future types of development.

 I accidentally deleted a session.
 Is there a way to get it back?

 No. There is a confirmation pop-up in the software displayed when Delete is pressed.
 This pop-up clearly states this action cannot be undone.

 Where can I view an audit trail of who has created, updated, or deleted a coaching session?

 Audit logging is part of the system, and detailed activity may be discovered by contacting Talkdesk support.